 The Doctor of Pharmacy (PharmD) degree program is designed to develop the knowledge, professional skills, attitudes

-at a U.S. Department of Education-accredited institution.
+Prior to matriculation, students must complete all pre-professional course requirements at a U.S. Department of Education-accredited institution.
 While a bachelor’s degree

 to those applicants who have earned a bachelor's degree or higher.

 Required rotations for Doctor of Pharmacy are:

 - Inpatient/Acute Care/General Medicine

 Elective rotations will include rotations such as (but not limited to):